neutron37/susudoio/README.md

 ## Caveats:

 I'm not sure how secure this is...
 Doesn't seem too bad.
-I could use some feedback on this from the pranoid & evil folks out there.
+I could use some feedback on this from you lovely paranoid & evil folks out there.
 Thanks!

 ## Up next: